quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part17_6.12_DesignSafe.md

 #### Modulus of Elasticity (E)
 Background context explaining the modulus of elasticity, including its definition and significance in material testing.

-:p What is the modulus of elasticity \( E \)?
+:p What is the modulus of elasticity $E$?
 ??x
-The modulus of elasticity \( E \) represents the material's stiffness or resistance to elastic deformation.
+The modulus of elasticity $E$ represents the material's stiffness or resistance to elastic deformation.
 It is defined as the ratio of stress to strain under elastic conditions, providing a measure of how much a material will deform elastically when subjected to a given force.

 Example:
 ```java